-- The smaller you make the trimming frame, the grainier the picture will look.
-If the picture will be too grainy, the trimming frame will turn red. - When trimming the image, look at the camera's LCD monitor.
-If you look at the image on a TV screen, the trimming frame might not be displayed accurately. - The trimming will be canceled automatically after the printing ends or if you execute [Cancel]. - The trimming frame will be different depending on the [Paper], [Image], and [Borders] settings.
+The smaller you make the trimming frame, the grainier the picture will look.
+If the picture will be too grainy, the trimming frame will turn red.

+When trimming the image, look at the camera's LCD monitor.
+If you look at the image on a TV screen, the trimming frame might not be displayed accurately.

+The trimming frame will be different depending on the [Paper], [Image], and [Borders] settings.